Suvink/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/manage-environments.md

 ### Prerequisites

-- To create additional environments, you must have a Choreo subscription or a private data plane.
 - To create a new environment in a private data plane organization, you must have the `ENVIRONMENT-MANAGEMENT` permission.
 By default, `ENVIRONMENT-MANAGEMENT` permission is granted to Admin and Choreo DevOps roles.

 To create a new environment, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization where you want to create a new project.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization where you want to create a new environment.
 2. In the left navigation menu, click **DevOps** and then click **Environments** (note that this is the **Environments** page under your organization, not your projects).
 3. On the **Environments** page, click **Create** and specify the following details to create a new environment: